-With the adoption of such policies, we believe that Canada will accomplish a valuable placement within the Trans-Tasman Travel Agreement and the Closer Economic Relations Trade Agreement, providing greater prosperity, opportunity and security for Canadian citizens.
-As Canada seeks to grow its economic stature, the adoption of facilitated migration agreements, trading arrangements and diplomatic cohesion with Australia, New Zealand and the United Kingdom are the next logical steps for Canadian foreign policy.
+With the adoption of such policies, we believe that New Zealand will obtain greater prevalence in the international community with its closest allies, providing greater prosperity, opportunity and security for its citizens.
+As New Zealand seeks to grow its economic stature, the adoption of facilitated migration agreements, trading arrangements and diplomatic cohesion with Canada, Australia and the United Kingdom are the next logical steps for New Zealand's foreign policy.